spryker/spryker-docs/docs/scos/dev/example-modules.md

 ## The difference between core and example modules

-**Core modules** provide generic, reusable functionality that benefits a wide range of projects.
+**Core modules** provide generic, reusable functionality that benefits a wide range of customers.
 They offer a foundation for customization and serve as versatile building blocks.

 **Example Modules** in contrast, are designed for specific, one-off use-cases.
 Their functionality is tightly aligned with unique business requirements and isn't suitable for broad reuse.
 These modules serve as specialized, project-specific solutions.